bramtayl/Justly/README.md

 Chords have the following fields, each corresponding to a column:

+- "Pitched notes": the number of pitched notes in the chord.
+- "Unpitched notes": the number of unpitched notes in the chord.
 - "Instrument": If not empty, Justly changes the default instrument for pitched notes to this (see below).
 - "Percussion set": If not empty, Justly changes the default percussion set for unpitched notes to this (see below).
 - "Percussion instrument": If not empty, Justly changes the default percussion instrument for unpitched notes to this (see below).